dxw/contracts/agreements/govpress.md

             or Partly Managed;
-        5. If Fully Managed, a description of the steps dxw has taken to make an initial assessment of the support your site will require, and thus to determin an initial Time Allowance.
+        5. If Fully Managed, a description of the steps dxw has taken to make an initial assessment of the support your site will require, and thus to determining an initial Time Allowance.
         6. If Partly Managed, an explanation of what services dxw will and will not be providing under this contract;
         7. A breakdown of dxw's predicted monthly fees, showing separately